-1. Buffalo Jam
+2. Buffalo Jam

 If you’re looking for things to do in Custer State Park, South Dakota look no further because I have the perfect first adventure idea!

-Custer State Park is home to around 1,300 bison, which equates to the second largest public free-roam herd in the entire United States.
+Custer State Park is home to around 1,300 bison, which equates to the second-largest public free-roam herd in the entire United States.
 There is about a 98% chance that you will see or encounter a bison on your trip through.

-Not only will you be able to see bison on this adventure, watch out for the rest of the wildlife that lives in the state park such as pronghorn, deer, elk, coyotes, and birds of prey.
+Not only will you be able to see bison on this adventure, but watch out for the rest of the wildlife that lives in the state park such as pronghorn, deer, elk, coyotes, and birds of prey.

 For the adventurous spirit, take a Buffalo Safari Jeep Tour, which takes you in an open-air Jeep where only the state game employees are allowed.
 Ask your guide and they will tell you about the historical and educational information about the park.

 As cuddly and fluffy as the bison may appear, do not approach them at any time during your visit.
 They are large, dangerous, wild animals that are not domesticated.

-2. Camping and RV Campgrounds
+3. Camping and RV Campgrounds

 With nearly 100 campsites and RV campgrounds to choose from in Custer and surrounding towns nearby, it can be overwhelming trying to find the right campground for you and the family.

 There are some camps that have RV accommodations, while some have a mix of both, or some have will be strictly RV camps or actual campsites or cabins with no RV accommodations.

-I will make sure to specify between all of the options.
+I will make sure to specify all of the options.
 There are options listed that are technically campgrounds near Custer State Park while not being located within the actual state park.
 But there are also options for the best campground in Custer State Park, as well.

 It is always recommended that you look, and reserve your spots beforehand.
 Custer State Park is a very popular place for travelers, so campsites and RV parks are sometimes booked out for months on end, especially during the summer months.

 There are restaurants at nearly every campground listed, however, on any camping expedition you’re going to want to bring food and snacks!
-It is always better to overprepared than underprepared.
+It is always better to be overprepared than underprepared.

 - French Creek RV Park and Campground